dahlia/fedify/docs/manual/collections.md

    */
   cursor?: string | null;
   /**
    * The number of items per page.
+If `null`, the entire collection is returned.
    */
-  limit: number;
+  limit?: number | null;
 }
 /**
  * A hypothetical function that returns the actors that are following an actor.